Algorithmic Shadow Spectroscopy: Introduction

-In this work, we propose and develop a novel means of estimating the energy differences in a Hamiltonian, which requires no additional quantum resources such as ancilla qubits, and can in principle work on any quantum simulator platform (digital or analogue) as well as any Hamiltonian simulation method of choice.
-The initial state only needs to have sufficient support for the set of eigenstates which we want to know the energy gaps for, instead of a high overlap with a desired eigenstate.
+In this work, we propose and develop a novel means of estimating the energy spectrum differences, or gaps, in a Hamiltonian which we call `shadow spectroscopy'.
+It requires no additional quantum resources such as ancilla qubits, and can in principle work on any quantum simulator platform (digital or analogue) as well as any Hamiltonian simulation method of choice.
+The initial state only needs to have sufficient support for the set of eigenstates which we want to know the energy gaps for, instead of a high overlap with one target eigenstate.

-A key innovation is to harness extremely powerful classical shadow techniques~\cite{classical_shadows, shadows_derandomization,wanMatchgateShadowsFermionic2022, zhaoFermionicPartialTomography2021,akhtarScalableFlexibleClassical2022, bertoniShallowShadowsExpectation2022} which enables us to capture a large number of observables of a quantum state despite using orders of magnitude fewer shots than e.g. VQE.
+One key innovation is to harness powerful classical shadow techniques~\cite{classical_shadows, shadows_derandomization,wanMatchgateShadowsFermionic2022, zhaoFermionicPartialTomography2021,akhtarScalableFlexibleClassical2022, bertoniShallowShadowsExpectation2022} which enables us to capture a large number of observables of a quantum state despite using orders of magnitude fewer measurement shots than e.g. VQE.
 Our strategy is to estimate classical shadows of time-evolved quantum states, and analyse how that information---as captured by the shadows---evolves in time.
 Due to the fundamental laws of quantum mechanics, oscillations of all observable properties in a quantum system contain exactly the same fundamental frequencies that precisely correspond to energy differences in the Hamiltonian.
-These can then be extracted via classical post-processing -- illustrated in \cref{fig:summary}.
-While it is possible to construct adversarial examples which give exponentially vanishing signal intensities, e.g., in random quantum states, established phase estimation protocols will similarly fail for precisely the same reasons.
+These can then be extracted via classical post-processing techniques -- illustrated in \cref{fig:summary}.

-We demonstrate our technique numerically on a broad set of applications, finding it is very easy to use in practice and provides a promising (superior) alternative for computing excitation energies.
-We also find that the present approach is extremely robust to gate errors due to our effective use of a large number of observables and randomised measurements: we prove that positions of the ideal spectral peaks are not altered by incoherent errors and that artefacts in the spectrum introduced by gate errors even decrease as we increase the system size.
-Furthermore, the approach is amiable to a new type of quantum error mitigation technique~\cite{PhysRevA.99.012334} that can be used to mitigate algorithmic errors of the time-evolution.